-This course advances the skills and techniques of painting on paper using water-based medium.
+This course advances the skills and techniques of painting on paper using water based medium.
 Emphasis is placed on exploring the creative uses of watercolor and developing professional skills.
-Upon completion, students should be able to demonstrate and compile a body of original watercolor paintings that reflect a personal awareness of the medium's potential.
+Upon completion, students should demonstrate and compile a body of original paintings that reflect a personal awareness of the media's potential.